On the Connection between Local Attention and Dynamic Depth-wise Convolution: Introduction

-We take the recently-developed Local Vision Transformer, Swin Transformer~\cite{liu2021swin}, as an example, and study the empirical performance of local attention and (dynamic) depth-wise convolution in the training setting same as Swin Transformer.
+We further present the empirical verification for the connection.
+We take the recently-developed Local Vision Transformer, Swin Transformer~\citep{liu2021swin}, as an example, and study the empirical performance of local attention and (dynamic) depth-wise convolution in the same training settings as Swin Transformer.
 We replace the local attention layer with the (dynamic) depth-wise convolution layer, keeping the overall structure unchanged.
-The results show that the (dynamic) depth-wise convolution-based approaches achieve comparable or slightly higher performance for ImageNet classification and two downstream tasks, COCO object detection and ADE semantic segmentation, and (dynamic) depth-wise convolution takes lower computation complexity.
+The constructed model is named DWNet.

-We summarize the main findings in the following. \begin{itemize} \item Local attention adopted by local Vision Transformer takes advantage of existing regularization schemes, sparse connectivity and weight sharing, as well as dynamic weight prediction, for increasing the capability without requiring a corresponding increase in model complexity and training data. \item Local attention and (dynamic) depth-wise convolution are similar in sparse connectivity and differ in weight sharing and dynamic weight prediction forms.
-The empirical results on visual recognition imply that the regularization forms and the dynamic weight prediction scheme exploited by local attention and (dynamic) depth-wise convolution perform similarly. \item In addition, we present a relation graph to connect convolution and attention, as well as the concurrently-developed MLP-based methods, \eg, ResMLP~\cite{touvron2021resmlp} and MLP-Mixer~\cite{tolstikhin2021mlp}.
-The relation graph shows that these methods essentially take advantage of different sparse connectivity and weight sharing patterns for model regularization optionally with dynamic weight prediction. \end{itemize}
+The results show that the (dynamic) depth-wise convolution-based DWNet achieves comparable or slightly higher performance for ImageNet classification and two downstream tasks, COCO object detection and ADE semantic segmentation, and (dynamic) DWNet takes lower computation complexity.
+The ablation studies imply that weight sharing and dynamic weight improves the model capability.
+Specifically, (i) for Swin Transformer, weight sharing across channels is beneficial mainly for reducing the parameter (attention weight) complexity, and the attention-based dynamic weight scheme is advantageous in learning instance-specific weights and {block-translation equivalent representations}; (ii) for depth-wise convolution, weight sharing across positions is beneficial for reducing the parameter complexity as well as learning translation equivalent representations, and the linear projection-based dynamic weight scheme learns instance-specific weights.